Detailed nonfatal data for 2021 are not currently available.

-Following overexertion injuries, falls on the same level is the second leading preventable workplace injury event resulting in cases with days away from work.
-In 2016, 134 workers died and141,600 were injured.
+Following exposure to harmful substances or environments and overexertion injuries, falls on the same level is the third leading preventable workplace injury or illness event resulting in cases with days away from work.
+In 2020, 136 workers died and 127,680 were injured.

 This category applies to injuries when all of the following factors are true: